 Football stands as one of the most significant events in human history, capturing the hearts of people worldwide.
 However, the rise of the global market and prevailing economic systems, coupled with the notion of “football for football,” have overshadowed its social and political functions.
 In today’s world, football, like many other events, is shaped by capital turnovers and market forces.
 Nonetheless, beyond the professional domain, the social and political dimensions of football can still be observed.

-Football has become one of the most successful businesses in the world, in which the corporatization of local teams and transition of their social identity into mere economic entities are perceived as professionalism.
-Every child interested in this game dreams about joining the world’s biggest clubs as a workforce.
-However, it is still evident that football is a social phenomenon shaped by and meant for people, through which they can express their demands and concerns.
-Football is more than football; it is a space for people to shout their social and political demands.
+Football has evolved into one of the world’s most lucrative industries, resulting in the corporatization of local teams and the transformation of their social identities into mere economic entities under the guise of professionalism.
+Every child passionate about the game dreams of joining the world’s renowned clubs.
+Yet, it remains evident that football is a social phenomenon, shaped by and meant for people, providing them with a platform to express their demands and concerns.
+Football extends beyond its on-field essence; it becomes a space where individuals can vocalize their social and political aspirations.

 This exhibition serves as our narrative of football, capturing the essence of the sport that we know and love—a reflection of football’s impact beyond the game itself.

 The exhibition was held on September 14, 2018.